BeingBornn/Libft/README.md

 made with 💙 and 🩸.

-I didn't do the bouns part tho.
+I didn't do the bouns part.

 feel free to ask any questions <<<<🌹>>>>